Table of Contents

 - Microwave Oven Buying Guide

-- Low-Noise Operation: Fitted with a 5 blade fan, this solo microwave is exceptionally quiet during...
+- Low-Noise Operation: At 55 db when in use, this solo microwave is exceptionally quiet during use,...

 - Microwave – This 800 W microwave has a 20 Litre capacity and comes complete with 5 levels of...